tashatsar/airflow_basics/README.md

 `airflow tasks test <dag_is> <task_id> <execution date in the past>`

 ## Airflow

+### Commands (Command Line Interface, CLI)

+Not the only, but a pretty convinient way to run airflow commands is from bash command line.
+Let's get into bash command line of a particular docker container with a command `airflow dags backfill --start-date START_DATE --end-date END_DATE dag_id`

+- **"Historical" predictions** `airflow dags backfill --start-date START_DATE --end-date END_DATE dag_id`.
+More params [here](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#backfill)

+### Parameters

+- `start_date` can be defined as a datetime object `datetime.datetime(2022.01.01)` in the past or in the future and can be set on a task level (which **is not** recommended).
+It is not the execution date, execution date equals to `start_date+schedule_interval`. **#bestpractice**: set `start_date` globally!
+- `schedule_interval` by default is daily (at 00:00 UTC), can be defined as cron expression or datetime object.
+Possible presets: `@once, @hourly, @daily, @weekly, @monthly, @yearly`. **#bestpractice**: set `schedule_interval` as cron expression!
+- `end_date` it's pretty obvious, isn't it?

+Let’s Repeat That: The scheduler runs your job one schedule_interval AFTER the start date, at the END of the period.

+- Catchup: The scheduler, by default, will kick off a DAG Run for any data interval that has not been run since the last data interval (or has been cleared).
+It can be turned off either on the DAG itself with `dag.catchup = False` or by default at the configuration file level with `catchup_by_default = False`.

 ### Refreshing
 Both the webserver and scheduler parse your DAGs.
 You can configure this parsing process with different configuration settings.
+Configurations in general can be set set in `airflow.cfg` file or using environment variables.

 **With the Scheduler:**

-`min_file_process_interval` - number of seconds after which a DAG file is parsed.
+- `min_file_process_interval` - number of seconds after which a DAG file is parsed.
 The DAG file is parsed every min_file_process_interval number of seconds.
 Updates to DAGs are reflected after this interval.

-`dag_dir_list_interval` - how often (in seconds) to scan the DAGs directory for new files.
+- `dag_dir_list_interval` - how often (in seconds) to scan the DAGs directory for new files.
 Default to 5 minutes.
 Those 2 settings tell you that you have to wait up 5 minutes before your DAG gets detected by the scheduler and then it is parsed every 30 seconds by default.

 **With the Webserver:**